18 CRM Statistics You Need to Know for 2017

 CRM growth not slowing down

-A forecast from Gartner anticipates that the customer relationship management market will be worth $27.5 billion worldwide in 2015.
-Rising to $37 billion by just 2017.
+A forecast from Gartner anticipates that the Customer Relationship Management (CRM) market will be worth $37 billion in 2017.

 But where do these projections come from?

 Since 2011 each year around 70% of businesses have stated they plan to increase spending on technology.
-The figure remained the same in 2014.
+The figure remains the same in 2017.

 This year on year investment is seen necessary by most businesses in order to keep up to date with the fast changing digital technology industry.